Astronomy

 How to See the Comet

 The October apparition will be a tricky one for sure.
-A good strategy is to use binoculars and start sweeping low to the eastern horizon about an hour before local sunrise.
+A good strategy is to use binoculars in your dawn comet patrol.
+Start sweeping low to the eastern horizon about an hour before local sunrise.
 The +1st magnitude star Regulus (Alpha Leonis) will make a good ‘guide star’ to find the comet.
 The star will be about an outstretched hand’s width to the observer’s lower right.
-The comet pairs with the slim waning crescent Moon on the morning of September 30th, making for a grand photo-op.
+The comet pairs with the slim waning crescent Moon on the morning of September 30th.
+This will make a grand photo-op.
 That same Moon is headed towards an annular solar eclipse on October 2nd.

 The view on the morning of September 30th.
 Credit: Starry Night Edu Software.